Skip to main content

 This feature is not new, but for a long time (some say a very long time) it was buggy and produced blog posts that screwed up the way blogs and feeds worked.

-Add an image "from a URL"
+Add an image "by URL"

-toolbar > insert image > Add Images > From a URL
+toolbar > Insert image > By URL

 A URL (Universal Resource Locator) is the unique address of a file on the Word Wide Web.